davidwcleary/AMGD/README.md

 >
 > drwxr-xr-x 2 root root    0 Jun 20  2024  test-folder

-To move around the directory structure we can use the Change Directory `cd` command.
+Now we want to move into that new folder.
+To move around the directory structure we can use the Change Directory `cd` command specifying where we want to go.

 ```shell
 $ cd test-folder/